Nursing (NURS) 530

 Nursing 530 is the final course of the Nurse Practitioner program.
-In this course you will review the characteristics and competencies of related to nurse practitioners, evaluate your strengths in these competencies and analyze issues related to the development of the role of nurse practitioners.
+In this course you will review the characteristics and competencies of related to nurse practitioners, evaluate your strengths in these competencies and analyze issues related to the development of the role of NPs.
 As well, you will develop a funding proposal for a project related to advanced nursing practice.
-In your clinical practicum, you will complete any items remaining on your course –specific clinical skills records and document that you have attained the required number of program practicum hours.
-Students build on their understanding of the competencies of advanced nursing practice to develop a vision of a future role in advanced nursing practice.

-- Describe strategies for the application of the competencies of nurse practitioners (NP) in practice.
+NURS 530 is designed to help students achieve the following course goals.
+Describe strategies for the application of the competencies of nurse practitioners (NP) in practice, specifically,

 - Outline issues related to implementation and evaluation of NP roles in the context of the Canadian health care system.